hackwaly/vscode-ocaml/README.md

 # If you are seeking for an OCaml debugger vscode extension.
 Take a look at [ocamlearlybird](https://github.com/hackwaly/ocamlearlybird/).

 > Deprecated.
-Please use [this plugin](https://github.com/reasonml-editor/vscode-reasonml) instead.
+Please use [this official extension](https://github.com/ocamllabs/vscode-ocaml-platform) instead.

 ## Features